chanzuckerberg/czid-bench/README.md

 We generate a summary file for each pair of fastqs, indicating read counts per organism, and the average coverage of the organism's genome.
-Each pair counts as 2 reads / 300 bases, matching InSilicoSeq and IDSeq conventions.
+Each pair counts as 2 reads / 300 bases, matching InSilicoSeq and IDseq conventions.
 ```
 READS  COVERAGE    LINEAGE                                          GENOME
 ----------------------------------------------------------------------------------------------------------------------